CRITICAL THINKING AND REASONING

 The Critical Thinking and Reasoning competency is not necessarily associated with any one course, though the student learning outcomes may be required in one or more courses.
 In either case, campuses must ensure that the required learning outcomes are included in each undergraduate degree curriculum.

-INFORMATION LITERACY
+INFORMATION LITERACY + AI

 Students will:

-• locate information effectively using tools appropriate to their need and discipline;
+• locate information effectively using tools appropriate to their need and discipline

-• evaluate information with an awareness of authority, validity, and bias; and
+• evaluate information from a variety of sources with an awareness of authority, validity, bias, and origin; and

 SUNY Guidance